gristlabs/grist-core/documentation/develop.md

  - git
  - [nvm](https://github.com/nvm-sh/nvm/blob/master/README.md) (recommended) or nodejs installed on your system
  - Chromium to run the end-to-end tests
- - Python (preferably Python 3.9) and virtualenv
+ - Python (preferably Python 3.11, minimum 3.9) and virtualenv
-    - :warning: As of 2023-06-06, Python 3.11 is not supported due to the version of the [wrapt dependency](https://github.com/GrahamDumpleton/wrapt/issues/196)

 ### Clone the repository